 - 1. The league provides each player with an official flag belt and NFL FLAG team jersey.
 It is the coach's responsibility to keep track of each players' official flag belt. - 2.
 Players must wear shoes.
 Cleats are allowed, but any cleat with exposed metal must be removed. - 3.
 Players may tape their forearms, hands and fingers.
 Players may wear gloves, elbow pads and knee pads.
 Braces with exposed metals are not allowed.
-Face coverings/masks are optional on the field. - 4.
+Face coverings/masks are optional. - 4.
 Players must remove all jewelry, hats/headwear.
-Winter beanies are allowed in cold weather games. - 5.
+Winter beanies are allowed in cold weather. - 5.
 Players' jerseys must be tucked into shorts or pants.
-All player flags must be visible & uncovered. - 6.
+Both player flags MUST be visible/uncovered. - 6.
 We recommend players wear shorts or pants that do not have pockets.
 Shorts or pants with belt loops or pockets must be taped.
 Games will not be delayed for a player to tape up pockets. - a.
 Flag belts cannot be the same color as shorts or pants.